Manio1109/ctf-writeups/challenges/thm-injectics/README.md

 ## ⚠️ Disclaimer

-This repository is intended **strictly for educational purposes**.
+This repository is intended **strictly for educational purposes** and should only be used within legal, authorized environments such as TryHackMe.
-All testing was performed in a controlled, authorized environment provided by TryHackMe.

-❗ Never attempt these techniques on systems you do not own or have explicit permission to test.
+Never perform these techniques on systems without explicit permission.

 ---